 Muscles are attached to bone through tendons.
 When the tendons attaching muscles to the inside portion of the elbow become inflamed or suffer from small tears, you experience pain and discomfort in that part of the body.
 This is known as Golfer’s Elbow (clinically known as medial epicondylitis).
 Despite its name, the condition doesn’t only affect golfers and not all golfers experience it.

-It’s usually caused by overuse, whether from a sport, hobby of choice or a job that requires repetitive movements of the arm.
+It’s usually caused by overuse, whether from a sport, hobby of choice, or a job requiring repetitive arm movements.
 It’s also a type of tendinitis.

 While Golfer’s Elbow may be resolved with conservative treatment, unfortunately, the healing process can be slow: Depending on the severity of inflammation, it could take three to six months to fully heal.

 To make sure you recover as soon as possible, it’s crucial to follow all instructions given by your medical provider.
 Even if you think you’re getting better, if the recommended treatment is slated to last for several weeks, follow it to the letter.